-If an accident or incident occurs, it is the responsibility of the senior staff person most immediately involved to fill out an Workplace Injury Report form and to assure its distribution.
-This can be accomplished online at http://www.glenville.edu/hr/forms.php).
+If an accident or incident occurs, it is the responsibility of the senior staff person most immediately involved to fill out a Workplace Injury Report Form and to assure its distribution.

 Every employee who is personally involved in an accident/incident has a responsibility to report the incident to their supervisor and to either complete a report or confirm that the report is completed on their behalf.
 Every person with any level of administrative responsibility is required to confirm that a report is timely completed for any accident/incident known to them.

 - In the event of an injury, immediate medical attention should be sought. - Call 911 for serious injuries when the injured cannot make a decision as to treatment options, is unconscious, entrapped, or needs physical assistance. - Whether to call an ambulance should always be the decision of the injured unless they are unable to do so.
-College employees are not to act or function as an ambulance service. - Treatment of the injured should be attempted only by those trained in medical procedures. - Injured persons may elect to seek their own treatment or none at all. - For accidents involving exposure to chemical substances a Material Safety Data Sheet should be obtained to assist with treatment options.
+University employees are not to act or function as an ambulance service. - Treatment of the injured should be attempted only by those trained in medical procedures. - Injured persons may elect to seek their own treatment or none at all. - For accidents involving exposure to chemical substances a Material Safety Data Sheet should be obtained to assist with treatment options.
 These sheets are available in departments where substances are used, or from the Physical Plant Department.